Battle of Bysjön

 The Battle of Bysjön was fought between Swedish and, for the most part, Norwegian troops on 22 December 1644.
 The battle took place on the ice of the frozen Lake Bysjön in the parish of Eda (Eda socken, Värmland) in Värmland, Sweden.
-The battle was part of the Torstenson War (1643-1645), known locally as the Hannibal Feud (Hannibalsfejden) between Sweden and Denmark-Norway.
-The Danish-Norwegian victory meant the invading army could potentially continue into Värmland and Dalsland.
+The battle was part of the Torstenson War (1643–1645), known locally as the Hannibal Feud (Hannibalsfejden) between Sweden and Denmark-Norway.
+The Dano-Norwegian victory meant the invading army could potentially continue into Värmland and Dalsland.

-Introduction
+Background

 In the autumn 1643 Field Marshal Lennart Torstensson (1603–1651), by order of the Swedish Council of the Realm, led the Swedish army which was then embroiled in the Thirty Years' War into Danish Jutland, initiating the Torstenson War.
 To ease the military pressure in Denmark, Hannibal Sehested (1609–1666), Governor-general of Norway, began preparations for military operations against Sweden along the Norwegian border, from Jämtland to Gothenburg.
 These operations, later called the Hannibal Feud, would force Sweden to divert forces from Denmark to defend the border.

 In January 1644, orders were sent to the governors of the Swedish border counties to establish beacons and frontier guards to defend the border.
+Meanwhile, Sehested led a Dano-Norwegian force over the Swedish border.

 The county governor of Värmland, Colonel Olof Stake (1593–1664), was ordered to keep 100 men posted on the border.
 When the local farmers saw the bonfires lit or heard church bells ringing, they were to gather at predetermined locations.
 On the road between the Norwegian parish of Vinger in Hedmark (near present-day Kongsvinger) and Karlstad in Värmland, the border was fortified by building a redoubt at Morast near present-day Charlottenberg during the winter and spring of 1644.

 On the Norwegian side of the road corresponding preparations with beacons and redoubts at Magnor and Midtskog in Hedmark.
 Sehested also pushed for the equipment of a standing Norwegian army, which was formally established in 1641 but whose six regiment were not fully trained.
 In 1644 the size of the Norwegian army grew, and in November Sehested attacked Värmland with 4,480 men and 18 cannon.